 What Is The Difference Between Vegetarian & Vegan?

 Now that we’ve understood what is veganism and the reasons why people choose that lifestyle.
 Let’s understand the basic difference between vegetarian and vegan.
 Vegan is derived from the first and last letters of vegetarian.
 All vegans are vegetarians but all vegetarians aren’t vegans.
 Vegetarians, similar to vegans don’t eat any type of meat, poultry, and seafood.

 However, unlike vegans, vegetarians consume milk and other dairy products.
 Some vegetarians also eat eggs and honey.
 Vegans do not consume any animal-based products including dairy, eggs, and honey.
-If you are still wondering – what do vegans eat, below is a list of what vegans can and cannot eat.
+If you are still wondering, what vegans eat, below is a list of what vegans can and cannot eat.